 Spring is here!
 The flowers are blooming, the sun is shining, and the allergies are RAGING!
 For so many Americans, spring is a time to enjoy beautiful weather and time outdoors.
-Unfortunately, more than 20 million Americans suffer from seasonal allergies that make this time of the year nearly unbearable.
+But, unfortunately, more than 20 million Americans suffer from seasonal allergies that make this time of the year nearly unbearable.

 So why do our allergies get worse when the seasons change, and what can we do to help out symptoms?
-After learning more about seasonal allergies, you will be able to combat the symptoms you’re experiencing more effectively and even know how to avoid the allergens that have the greatest effect on you.
+After learning more about seasonal allergies, you will be able to combat the symptoms you’re experiencing more effectively and even know how to avoid the allergens that have the most significant effect on you.

 How do Allergic Reactions Happen?